|Course #||Title||Credit Hours||Prerequisites|

 |At least one course in humanities, social sciences, fine arts and business management||12 or more|

 Competitive credentials: For 3+3 students overall GPA of 3.1 for 3+3 students with C (repeat any C- courses) or better in all science prerequisite courses.
 Students applying after 4 years at Juniata need at least a 3.00 overall GPA and 2.75 in the prerequisites.
-Students with a B.S. degree and a GPA of 3.25 or better, 3 credits of biology, and 9 additional science credits, made be exempt from specific prerequisites.
+Students with a B.S. degree and a GPA of 3.25 or better, 3 credits of biology, and 9 additional science credits, may be exempt from specific prerequisites.
 Students applying after 4 years at Juniata should have at least a 3.0 overall GPA and 2.75 in the prerequisites.

 General Information: http://www.explorehealthcareers.org/en/Index.aspx